mdklatt/serial-python/doc/tutorial.md

         ...

-        # Drop all records where the color field is not crimson or cream.
+        # Drop all records where the color is not crimson or cream.
         whitelist = FieldFilter("color", ("crimson", "cream"))
         reader.filter(whitelist)

-        # Drop all records where the color field is orange.
+        # Drop all records where the color is orange.
-        blacklist = FieldFilter("color", ("orange",), whitelist=False)
+        blacklist = FieldFilter("color", ("orange",), blacklist=True)
         reader.filter(blacklist)